 Medications for ADHDGeneral ADHD Medication Information

-As is the case with all prescribed medications be sure to understand what it is you or your loved one is taking.
+As is the case with all prescribed medications, be sure to understand what it is you or your loved one is taking.
 Consult your doctor when beginning any ADHD treatment plan.
-It is important to understand a number of aspects in regards to ADHD options:
+It is important to understand a number of aspects in regard to ADHD options:

-Side effects for each drug should be well known and paid attention too.
+Side effects for each drug should be well known and paid attention to.
 As with all prescription drug options, ADHD medication for both teens and parents can have serious side effects.